-REAL TIME HANDICAPPING BOOK and SOFTWARE PROGRAM
+REAL TIME HANDICAPPING BOOK and SOFTWARE PROGRAM, handicapping system and book:

 Real Time Handicapping is my latest handicapping program, and book.
 Real Time Handicapping features several unique ratings, including Main Track Speed (for when races are washed off the turf), Average Speed, Late Pace, Total Pace, Class Rating, and Power Prime.
 These ratings are an average of three races using my own formulas.
 The 50 page book that comes with the software shows you exactly how to use the ratings to handicap any type of race, and how to find longshot spot plays and good bets.